Last updated 28 August 2020

 Fees and commission

-We charge a 10% commission on the GST exclusive amount of each transaction completed through our market-place, and until 31 July 2020 we will charge no additional fees.
+We charge a 10% commission on the GST exclusive amount of each transaction completed through our market-place.

 We may introduce a fee and/or alter our commission in the future.
 However, we’ll give you at least two weeks’ notice before any new fee or increased commission takes effect.
 We may also offer promotions or fee or commission reductions from time to time at our discretion.